 top of page

-The steps below give you a structure to not just remember everything you need to say, but to speak it in your voice instead of sounding like you’re just reading a script.
-Every person learns differently, but I have found this structure to be fairly universal, and a good place for people to start discovering their own best practices.
+This structure is designed to ensure your information stays consistent with each delivery, and is always spoken in your own natural voice rather than reading word for word from a script.
+Each person learns differently, but I have found this structure to be a good universal starting point for people to start discovering their own best practices.

 Step One: